May 24, 2022

 Normally, urine contains many dissolved substances.
-Sometimes, material become concentrated in the urine and form hard crystals.
+Sometimes, the material becomes concentrated in the urine and form hard crystals.
 These crystals can lead to the development of stones when materials continue to build up around them, much as a pearl is formed in an oyster.

 Stones formed in the kidney are called kidney stones.
 Ureteral stone is a kidney stone that has left the kidney and moved down into the ureter.
 The majority of stones contain calcium, with most of it being comprised of a material called calcium oxalate.
 Other types of stones include substances such as calcium phosphate, uric acid, cystine and struvite, which require the best urology treatment.

-Certain bowel disease such as chronic diarrhea, Crohn’s disease, and gastric bypass surgery.
+Certain bowel disease such as chronic diarrhoea, Crohn’s disease, and gastric bypass surgery.

-Obstruction to urinary passage like in prostate enlargement or stricture disease Hyperarathyrodism (an endocrine disorder that results in more calcium in your urine)
+Obstruction to a urinary passage like in prostate enlargement or stricture disease Hyperparathyroidism (an endocrine disorder that results in more calcium in your urine)

 Hypercalciuria (high level of calcium in urine), Hyperuricosuria (excess uric acid in urine)